 1995-Subsec. (a).
 Pub.
-L. 104-39, $\S 3(1)$ , substituted ''(3) and (6) of section 106'' for ''and (3) of section 106''.
+L. 104-39, §3(1), substituted "(3) and (6) of section 106" for "and (3) of section 106".

 Subsec. (b).
 Pub.
-L. 104-39, §3(2), substituted "phonorecords or copies" for "phonorecords, or of copies of motion pictures and other audiovisual works," in first sentence.
+L. 104-39, §3(2), substituted "phonorecords or copies" for "phonorecords, or of copies of motion pictures and other audiovisual works," in first

 Subsec. (d).
 Pub.
-L. 104-39, §3(3), added subsec. (d) and struck out former subsec. (d), which read as follows:

-mendations as to whether this section should be amended to provide for performers and copyright owners of copyrighted material any performance rights in such material.
-The report should describe the status of such rights in foreign countries, the views of major interested parties, and specific legislative or other recommendations, if any."
+L. 104-39, §3(3), added subsec. (d) and struck out former subsec. (d), which read as follows: "On January 3, 1978, the Register of Copyrights, after consulting with representatives of owners of copyrighted materials, representatives of the broadcasting, recording, motion picture, entertainment industries, and arts organizations, representatives of organized labor and performers of copyrighted materials, shall submit to the Congress a report setting forth recommendations as to whether this section should be amended to provide for performers and copyright owners of copyrighted material any performance rights in such material.
+The report should describe the status of such rights in foreign countries, the views of major interested parties, and specific legislative or other recommendations, if any.

 Subsecs. (e) to (j).
 Pub.
-L. 104-39, §3(4), added subsecs. (e) to (j).
+L. 104-39, $\S3(4)$, added subsecs. (e) to (j).